10201 Database Linux X86 64.Cpio.Gz

 The accepted answer and Matt's were both helpful to me but I was stumped for a while because of three details:

-3. Since that option removes the leading / from filenames, the matching pattern must also omit the leading /
+from filenames, the matching pattern must also omit the leading/